+We turn first to the gifts to Additional Respondents minus the two 2008 gifts of \$5,000 and \$330,000 to Adam.
 As noted, Chapter 56 of the Code addresses powers of attorney and was amended in 1999 to include the addition of § 5601.2, Special rules for gifts.
 Under the special rules for gifts, a principal may authorize an agent to make a limited gift as defined under section 5603(a)(2).
 "A limited gift, by statutory definition, is one made to a restricted class of permissible donees for a value limited to the annual exclusion from the federal gift tax permitted under the Internal Revenue Code."
 Metcalf v.
 Pesock, 885 A.2d 539, 541 (Pa.
 Super.
 2005) (citing 20 Pa.C.S. § 5603(a)(2)) (emphasis added).
 Clearly, limited gifts are narrowly defined regarding class and value within the statute.
 Here, Latisha-not Decedent herself-signed each one of the gift checks.
 Moreover, Latisha signed each of the gift checks as Decedent's POA; otherwise, Latisha had no power or authority to sign them.
-Under the applicable power of attorney document, however, Latisha's power to make such gifts was circumscribed in amount by the IRS, pursuant to the clear language of the relevant statutory provisions.
-Thus, the only question validly before the orphans' court was whether the checks Latisha signed were within the authority of the power of attorney and whether they complied with the applicable statutory provisions.
+Under the applicable POA document, however, Latisha's power to make such gifts was circumscribed in amount by the IRC, pursuant to the clear language of the relevant statutory provisions.
+Thus, the relevant question before the orphans' court was whether the checks Latisha signed were within the authority of the POA and whether they complied with the applicable statutory provisions.

 The scope of authority under a POA is determined by the language of the document creating the agency and the Code.
-See generally 20 Pa.C.S. §§ 5601-5611; In re Weidner, 938 A.2d 354, 357-358 (Pa.
-2007)

-(analyzing language of POA in the context of the Code to determine propriety of agent's actions).
-The POA signed by Decedent requires that the agent "must use due care to act for your benefit and in accordance with this power of attorney."
+See generally 20 Pa.C.S. §§ 5601-5611; In re Weidner, 938 A.2d at 357-358 (analyzing language of POA in the context of the Code to determine propriety of agent's actions).
+The POA signed by Decedent required that the agent "must use due care to act for your benefit and in accordance with this power of attorney."
 General Power of Attorney, 10/11/06, at 1 (Notice); O'Rean's Exhibit 2; Petition to Show Cause, 4/9/10, Exhibit A at 1.
-In the "Oath of Agent of a Power of Attorney," Latisha agreed to "exercise" reasonable caution and prudence."
-General Power of Attorney, 10/11/06, at 6; O'Rean's Exhibitibit 2; Petition to Show Cause, 4/9/10, Exhibit A at 6.
+In the "Oath of Agent of a Power of Attorney," Latisha agreed to "exercise reasonable caution and prudence."

+General Power of Attorney, 10/11/06, at 6; O'Rean's Exhibit 2; Petition to Show Cause, 4/9/10, Exhibit A at 6.
 Moreover, the POA is the operative document that controls the outcome of this dispute.
 As O'Rean asserted, it is axiomatic that in signing the gift checks, Latisha was acting either as a principal or as an agent.
-As there is no evidence in the record suggesting that Latisha was a principal, such as being a co-owner of Decedent's Ameriprise account, she had to have been an agent, thereby subject to the POA and the relevant Pennsylvania statutes.
+As there is no evidence in the record suggesting that Latisha was a principal, such as being a co-owner of Decedent's Ameriprise account, we agree that she had to have been acting as an agent, thereby subject to the POA and the relevant Pennsylvania statutes.
 O'Rean's Brief at 26.